-Sanders, a Democrat, was the representative for Louisiana's 6th congressional district from 1917 to 1921.
+Sanders was the representative for Louisiana’s 6th congressional district and was a Democrat.
+He served from 1917 to 1921.

 From Apr 1917 to Mar 1921, Sanders missed 243 of 605 roll call votes, which is 40.2%.
 This is worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000